EruditeBoen/CUDA-Triton-Matmul/README.md

 - Add more robust timing (e.g., `torch.cuda.Event` for GPU timing) and larger trial counts for statistical confidence.
 - Add automated CI checks for correctness using small matrices and CPU-only runs.
 - Provide a small Jupyter notebook that reproduces the benchmarks and visualizes results interactively.

----

-If you want, I can (a) re-run the benchmarks here and paste fresh numbers, or (b) add a `build.sh` + `requirements.txt` and a small test harness to reproduce the figures automatically.
-Which would you prefer?